-Retirement and postretirement benefits other than pension plans.
-The costs and obligations of our retirement and postretirement benefits other than pension plans recognized in our consolidated financial statements are determined from actuarial valuations, which are dependent on significant assumptions, judgments, and estimates.
+Pension and postretirement benefits other than pension plans.
+The costs and obligations of our pension and postretirement benefits other than pension plans recognized in our consolidated financial statements are determined from actuarial valuations, which are dependent on significant assumptions, judgments, and estimates.
 These assumptions, judgments, and estimates, which include discount rates at which the liabilities could be settled at the measurement date, expected return on plan assets and mortality rates, are evaluated at each annual measurement date.
 In accordance with generally accepted accounting principles, actual results that differ from these assumptions, judgments, and estimates are accumulated and amortized over future periods and, therefore, affect expense recognized and obligations recorded in future periods.

 The discount rate utilized for determining future benefit obligations is based on the market rate of a broad-based index of high-quality bonds receiving an AA- or better rating from a recognized rating agency on our annual measurement date that is matched to the future expected cash flows of the benefit plans by annual periods.
-The resulting discount rate increased from 3.7% for the retirement plan and 3.3% for the postretirement benefits other than pension plans at December 31, 2014 to 3.9% and 3.6%, respectively, at December 31, 2015.
+The resulting discount rate decreased from 3.9% for the pension plan and 3.6% for the postretirement benefits other than pension plans at December 31, 2015 to 3.7% and 3.5%, respectively, at December 31, 2016.

 We determine the overall expected long-term return on plan assets based on our estimate of the return that plan assets will provide over the period that benefits are expected to be paid out.
 In preparing this estimate, we assess the rates of return on each allocation of plan assets, return premiums generated by portfolio management, and advice by our third-party actuary and investment consultants.
 The expected return on plan assets is a long-term assumption that is determined at the beginning of each year and generally does not significantly change annually.
 While historical returns are considered, the rate of return assumption is primarily based on projections of expected returns, using economic data and financial models to estimate the probability of returns.
-The probability distribution of annualized returns for the portfolio using current asset allocations is used to determine the expected range of returns for a ten-to-twenty year horizon.
+The probability distribution of annualized returns for the portfolio using current asset allocations is used to determine the expected range of returns for a ten-to-twenty-year horizon.
 While management believes that the assumptions used are appropriate, differences in actual experience or changes in assumptions may affect our pension expense.
-The expected return on plan assets assumption used for determining net periodic pension expense for 2015 and 2014 was 6.5% and 7.5%, respectively.
-Actual return on plan assets for 2015 and 2014 was (2.9)% and 5.3%, respectively.
-Our historical actual return averaged 5.9% for the ten-year period ended December 31, 2015.
+The expected return on plan assets assumption used for determining net periodic pension expense for 2016 and 2015 was 6.5%.
+Actual return on plan assets for 2016 and 2015 was 10.0% and (2.9)%, respectively.
+Our historical actual return averaged 5.8% for the ten-year period ended December 31, 2016.
 In the future, we may make additional discretionary contributions to the plan or we could be required to make mandatory cash funding payments.

-The mortality rate assumption used for determining future benefit obligations as of December 31, 2015 and 2014 was based on the RP 2014 Mortality Tables.
+The mortality rate assumption used for determining future benefit obligations as of December 31, 2016 and 2015 was based on the RP 2014 Adjusted to 2016 Total Dataset Mortality Tables.
 In estimating the health care cost trend rate, we consider our actual health care cost experience, industry trends, and advice from our third-party actuary.